 – Test different offers within that niche (as many as I can find)

-After following all of these steps I am usually able to find something that works.
+After following all of these steps I am usually able to optimize enough to find something that works.

-I’ve seen way too many internet marketers quit just because they were loosing 20% or even BREAKING EVEN.
+I’ve seen way too many internet marketers quit just because they were losing 20% or even BREAKING EVEN.

-The truth is when you are at that point, you are just on the cusp of breaking through.
-This is where the work and creativity comes into play where you can test more and more until you are in profit.
+The truth is, when you are at that point you are just on the cusp of breaking through.
+This is where work ethic and creativity come into play, where you should be testing consistently until you are in profit.

-These general rules for when to quit and when to persist have helped me tremendously focus my time and energy on campaigns that only have high potential.
+These general rules for when to give up on an offer and when to persist have helped me out tremendously, helping me to focus my time and energy on campaigns that have high potential.

-One skill you are going to have to develop if you want to persist through the consistent failure is to stop being afraid of loosing money.
-When I launch a campaign and am loosing money right off the bat I don’t think of it in terms of actual cash disappearing.
-Instead, think of it as “buying data”.
-You are buying data on what works and what doesn’t for that specific campaign, so you can analyze that data and make improvements from there.
+One skill you are going to have to develop if you want to persist through the consistent failure is to stop being afraid of losing money.
+When I launch a campaign and it starts losing money right off the bat, I have adjusted my mindset to consider that I am buying data, rather than losing money.

-In the testing phase of any new campaign there are tons of data points to pay attention to as you are spending.
+In the testing phase of any new campaign, there are many data points you need to be analyzing while allocating spends.

 Does your landing page conversion suck?
 Make a new one.